kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 Instantiate a 3-node Cassandra cluster
 --------------------------------------
-First, create and `cd` into a directory to hold the project we’ll be working on:
+First, create and `cd` into a directory to hold the project you'll be working on:

 ```bash
 mkdir kurtosis-cass-cluster && cd kurtosis-cass-cluster